 About ‘1 Dish 4 The Road’

-By day, I’m Aaron, and I work as a doctor in the NHS.
+By day, I’m Aaron, and I work as a consultant psychiatrist in the NHS.
 But by night..

 ..I’m still working as a doctor in the NHS ( – well on some days at least!).
 But at all other waking (and possibly non-waking) times, I’m a dedicated lover of writing and all things food.